McKlaud76/ZX-RGBI2HDMI/README.md

 ![ZX-HDMI RP2040-Zero](/Docs/Pics/PicsZX-HDMI_RP2040_Zero_01.png)

 ### The fork features:
-* RP2040-Zero used instad of RPi Pico
+* RP2040-Zero used instad of RPi Pico.
-* Wiring compatible with the original Alex's design (36LJU22 board)
+* Wiring compatible with the original Alex's design (36LJU22 board).
-* +5V line separation added to the HDMI port
+* +5V line separation added to the HDMI port.
 * PCB footprint to match the RF modulator and replace it.
-* ConfiGUI tool translated to English & tested with RP2040-Zero
+* SetupGUI tool translated to English & tested with RP2040-Zero.
-* Firmware (.ino) updated for RP2040-Zero (WiP)
+* Firmware (.ino) updated for RP2040-Zero.

 ### Warranty